vrmc/ambient-light-sensor/README.md

-# light-ambient-sensor
+# ambient-light-sensor
-Light ambient sensor on the Raspberry Pi, using a photocell and a capacitor.
+Ambient light sensor on the Raspberry Pi, using a photocell and a capacitor.